Fox lawsuit highlights effects of conspiracies on Dominion

 That ignores the fact that Dominion’s rivals have sometimes offered lower bids or more attractive technology, Murphy said.
 Fox has highlighted internal communications, including a chat in which one Dominion employee said, “God our products suck,” as well as a federal advisory outlining potential vulnerabilities reported in a Dominion system.

 Arizona's Maricopa County has been at the forefront of the conspiracy theories about Dominion.
-The GOP-controlled legislature in 2021 used its subpoena power to seize the county’s voting equipment and hired a firm run by Trump supporters to comb through it in search of evidence the machines were compromised.
-They found none, and Doug Logan, who oversaw the project, conceded “the Dominion machine is actually quite precise” in a private text message that surfaced in an unrelated lawsuit.
+The GOP-controlled Legislature in 2021 used its subpoena power to seize the county’s voting equipment and hired a firm run by Trump supporters to comb through it in search of evidence the machines were compromised.
+The firm found none, and Doug Logan, who oversaw the project, conceded in a private text message that surfaced in an unrelated lawsuit that “the Dominion machine is actually quite precise."
 Nevertheless, distrust remains rampant.

 Dominion’s executive vice president of sales, Waldeep Singh, said in a court filing that the situation in Arizona has made it impossible to do business there.
 He blamed conspiracy theories for scuttling the company’s chances of winning business in Yavapai County, a conservative rural county north of Phoenix.